 - September 15, 2020 - Mitch Zeller joined Dr. Anand Shah, FDA Deputy Commissioner for Medical and Scientific Affairs, in a discussion on e-cigarettes and the 2020 National Youth Tobacco Survey results.

-May 6, 2020 - In an interview for the American Journal of Public Health’s podcast, Mitch Zeller discusses CTP’s approach to regulating vaping products.
+May 6, 2020 - In an interview for the American Journal of Public Health’s podcast, Mitch Zeller discussed CTP’s approach to regulating vaping products.

-- July 31, 2019 - In an interview with GovernmentCIO Magazine on their “GovCast” podcast, Mitch Zeller talks about the importance and use of technology to aid in CTP’s mission.
+- July 31, 2019 - In an interview with GovernmentCIO Magazine on their “GovCast” podcast, Mitch Zeller talked about the importance and use of technology to aid in CTP’s mission.

-As director of the Center for Tobacco Products, Mitch Zeller leads FDA's efforts to reduce disease and death from tobacco use and bring previously unavailable information about its dangers to light.
-Zeller is dedicated to carrying out CTP's charge to reduce the harm from all tobacco products across the entire population—with a focus on how and why people start, stop, or start using these products again.
+As director of the Center for Tobacco Products from March 2013 to April 2022, Mitch Zeller led FDA's efforts to reduce disease and death from tobacco use and bring previously unavailable information about its dangers to light.
+Zeller was dedicated to carrying out CTP's charge to reduce the harm from all tobacco products across the entire population—with a focus on how and why people start, stop, or start using these products again.

 "Today, FDA has an unprecedented opportunity to use the tools in the Tobacco Control Act," Zeller said.
 "Product regulation is a powerful component of a comprehensive strategy to reduce the death and disease from tobacco use.
 We will marshal the science to support new policies to help combat the leading cause of preventable disease and death in the United States," he added.